In4nite II: Graphic Interplay

 Concept

-The autonomous work Graphic Interplay is a series of hanging panels.
-The panels can be used as a series, or separately as room divider, curtain panel or as a piece of art.
-The panels have their own story in technique, material and production.
-Four panels have a very graphic appearance and originated from form study and experiment.
-The panel ‘Dot Dot Dot’ consists of two layers with black and white dots.
-The second layer (black) moves slowly but visibly, back and forth behind the first layer (white), which gives a beautiful visual effect.
+The autonomous work Graphic Interplay consists of a series of hanging panels.
+These can be used as a series or separately as a room divider, curtain panel or art object.
+The panels each tell their own story when it comes to technique, material and production.
+Four panels are graphically formatted and stem from form study and experiment.
+The ‘Dot Dot Dot Dot’ panel consists of two layers with black and white dots, with the second layer (black) constantly moving slowly – but visibly – back and forth behind the first layer (white).
+This creates a beautiful visual effect.

 The fifth panel has a special story.
-The ‘Drifting Little Creatures’ panel is fully embroidered at the TextielLab (TextielMuseum Tilburg, Nl).
-The panel consists of a world of plankton, and is embroidered with nine colors in different types of stitches.
-Plankton is a collective term for small organisms in the ocean that drift along with the current, and collectively provides 50% of all oxygen on earth.
-The non-woven textile Colback is a material that is used a lot in our contemporary environment and therefore also plays an important role.
-In spite of their role, both plankton and Colback are not visible.
-This comparison forms a nice metaphor.
-In addition, the organic and transparent nature of the material visually fits very well with the plankton figures and graphic designs of the other panels.
-Because the figures are embroidered, a beautiful three-dimensional effect is created on the panel.
+The panel “Drifting Little Creatures” was completely embroidered at the TextielLab (TextielMuseum, Tilburg).
+The panel consists of a world of plankton and is embroidered with nine colors in different stitch types.
+Plankton is a collective term for small organisms in the ocean that drift with the currents and collectively provide 50% of all oxygen on earth.
+The nonwoven textile colback is a material that is widely used in our contemporary environment and thus also plays an important role.
+Despite their role, both plankton and colback are almost always invisible.
+This comparison forms a beautiful metaphor.
+In addition, the organic and transparent nature of the material fits visually very nicely with the plankton figures and graphic designs of the other panels.
+Because the figures are embroidered, a nice three-dimensional effect is created on the panel.
+In addition to this autonomous work, I also provided the graphic design, campaign video and signing for the exhibition.

 Sparkles

-Every panel has its own story.
-In the way it is made, the techniques that are used, and the design it carries.
-One of the panels is embroidered at the TextielLab (part of the TextielMuseum in Tilburg, NL) with 9 colors and a lot of plankton creatures.
+Each panel has its own story.
+This story is reflected in the production, technical ánd design choices.
+One of the panels is embroidered at the TextielLab (Textielmuseum in Tilburg) with 9 colors and lots of different plankton creatures.

 Less info